JotwaniNitin/Website-Generator/README.md

 ### Overview

-We’ll build the neural network in three iterations.

 First, we’ll make a bare minimum version to get a hang of the moving parts.
 The second version, HTML, will focus on automating all the steps and explaining the neural network layers.
 In the final version, Bootstrap, we’ll create a model that can generalize and explore the LSTM layer.

 Here’s a quick overview of the process.